UVicLibrary/Vault/documentation/Developing_with_Docker.md

 1. Open the terminal (bash/command line) on Mac, or in Ubuntu or Powershell on Windows (or open a Powershell/Ubuntu tab in your
 Windows Terminal).
 We recommend using Ubuntu on Windows for better performance (see [Speeding up Docker on Windows](./Speeding_up_Docker_on_Windows.md)).
 2. Navigate to the folder/directory you downloaded Vault into (`cd file/path`)
 3. Run `docker-compose build` to build the application.
 This can take a while depending on your computer's specs.
+If you get an error message about loading metadata and you are using a VPN, you may need to disconnect from the VPN.

 Once built, here is a non-exhaustive list of services and where they are configured: